JOML-CI/JOML/README.md

 ```
 In the example above, a single Matrix4f is allocated during some initialization time when the *init()* method is called.
 Then each *frame()* we reinitialize the same matrix with the *identity()* and recompute the camera transformation based on some other parameters.

-Immutable Views
+Read-only Views
 ---------------

 In more complex applications with multiple API providers and consumers/clients, it is sometimes desirable to communicate the intent that a certain object returned by an API call or consumed by a call should not get modified by the caller or the callee, respectively.
 This can be helpful to encourage efficient memory usage by sharing objects and to discourage/disallow unintended object mutations.

-For this, JOML provides immutable views on each class, realized via a Java interface implemented by each class.
+For this, JOML provides read-only views on each class, realized via a Java interface implemented by each class.
 This interface only contains methods that will not mutate the object on which it is called.

 ```Java
 private Vector4f sharedVector;